Code-Institute-Submissions/project_memory/README.md

 # Memory Game
 Here is a very popular game called memory game.
 It's a fun game for both adults and children.
-Great exercise for memory and concentration.It is a great entertainment for people of all ages, which is not able to get bored and can make the time more pleasant.
+Great exercise for memory and concentration and can make the time more pleasant.

 [View the live project here](https://mariaarnesson.github.io/project_memory/)